mijustin/stresswriter/README.md

 [Write & Destroy](http://writeanddestroy.com) is a one page web app that allows users to engage in [journal therapy](https://en.wikipedia.org/wiki/Journal_therapy).

+> I've been using writing as therapy for the last little while.
+It's been really effective.
+But about 95% of the time, I don't want to keep the writing.
+I just want to "get it out of my system" and then destroy it.

 Watch the video: https://youtu.be/MhH5vHQTwNo

 Many therapists recommend that their patients write out their thoughts, feelings, and experiences on paper.
 These could include past regrets, trauma, or grief that they need to express.